When the narcissist emotionally destroys you.

 Remember, there is a difference between a confident narcissistic negative person.
 Their confidence is actually arrogance, and they believe they are better than all others.

 Empathetic, confident person.
-The ability of been certain within yourself and your abilities.
+The ability of been certain within yourself and your abilities, while being kind to others.

 All about the narcissist Online course.